alexa-coding/holberton-system_engineering-devops/0x00-shell_basics/README.md

 9. Delete the directory holberton that is in the /tmp directory
 10. Changes the working directory to the previous one.
 11. Lists all files (including hiden) in the current directory, previous directory, and /boot directory in long format
+12. Prints the type of the file named iamafile.
+This file resides in the /tmp directory